apache/mxnet/scala-package/memory-management.md

 ## 3. Memory Management in Java
 Memory Management in MXNet Java is similar to Scala, We recommend to use [ResourceScope](https://github.com/apache/incubator-mxnet/blob/master/scala-package/core/src/main/scala/org/apache/mxnet/ResourceScope.scala#L32) in a `try-with-resources` block or in a `try-finally` block.
-Java 7 onwards supports [try-with-resource](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html) where the resources declared in the try block is automatically closed.
+Java 7 onwards supports [try-with-resource](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html) where the resources declared in the try block are automatically closed.
 The above discussed ResourceScope implements AutoCloseable and tracks all MXNet Objects created at a Thread Local scope level.

 ```